 Cal.
-Code Regs., Title 14, Sec.
+Code Regs., tit.
+14, sect.
 15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees except for forestry and agricultural purposes are categorically exempt from the provisions of CEQA.
-In this project, the L2 and DCFC charging ports will be installed at fully developed sites.
-These areas currently do not support riparian habitat, federally protected wetlands, or migratory corridors.
-Additionally, special status plants, animals, or natural communities are not expected to be found within close proximity to the affected facilities.
-Therefore, the project falls within section 15304 and will not have a significant effect on the environment.
+This project involves installation of electric vehicle charging stations in existing, paved parking spaces and the work will not involve the removal of any trees.
+Therefore, this project is exempt under California Code of Regulations, title 14, section 15304.

-The project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
+This project does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
 Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project, and this project will not have a significant effect on the environment.